 • All the medicines you take, including prescription and over-the-counter medicines, antacids, laxatives, vitamins, and herbal supplements.
 BIKTARVY and other medicines may affect each other.
 Keep a list of all your medicines and show it to your healthcare provider and pharmacist, and ask if it is safe to take BIKTARVY with all of your other medicines.

 • If you are breastfeeding (nursing) or plan to breastfeed.
-Do not breastfeed.
-HIV-1 can be passed to the baby in breast milk.
+Talk to your healthcare provider about the risks of breastfeeding during treatment with BIKTARVY.